20 top learning management systems for 2026

-Learning management systems have long been popular tools for managing online learning in corporations, nonprofit organizations, schools and government agencies.
+Learning management systems have long been popular tools for managing online education in corporations, nonprofit organizations, schools and government agencies.
 The typical LMS handles every major step of the process, from planning and creating educational content to delivering it to learners, tracking their progress, certifying completion and maintaining records.
-It serves as an administrative hub and central repository for e-learning.
+It serves as an administrative hub and central repository for e-learning and in-person courses.

-LMSes earned a reputation as stodgy, often on-premises legacy systems that are hard to use, but LMS vendors have striven to shake that image with modern, web-friendly UIs; SaaS deployment; personalized learning paths; and generative AI that can make recommendations, write course descriptions and even create entire courses.
+LMSes earned a reputation as stodgy, often on-premises legacy systems that are hard to use, but LMS vendors have striven to shake that image with modern, web-friendly UIs; SaaS deployment; personalized learning paths; and generative AI that can make recommendations, write course descriptions, translate text, generate images and create entire courses.

 Companies often incorporate an LMS into their HR system infrastructure to offer training to employees, which can be a cost-effective way for workers to build new skills and complete compliance courses.
-LMSes are geared to instruction that is delivered online, though many LMSes also support in-person, instructor-led training.
+LMSes are geared to online instruction, though many LMSes also support in-person, instructor-led training and hybrid models.

-While many LMSes offer comparable features, HR leaders must consider the full product offering when comparing one system to another.
-Some LMSes are part of a larger HR system in which the LMS is one module among many.
+While many LMSes offer comparable features, such as AI, HR leaders must consider the full product offering and cost when comparing one system to another.
+Some LMSes are part of a larger HR system, where the LMS is one module among many.
 Other LMSes are standalone and typically include more features.

-Here are some of the best LMSes on the market, as well as some key features that help differentiate each system.
-The unranked list is based on web research and my use of one platform, LearnUpon; it only includes products referred to by their vendors as LMSes and excludes LXPs.
+Here are some of the top LMSes on the market as well as some key features that help differentiate each system.
+The following unranked list is based on information from Gartner, G2, Software Advice, web searches, the author's personal experience and vendor websites; it only includes products referred to by their vendors as LMSes and excludes LXPs.

 1. Docebo

-Docebo offers an AI-powered LMS, as well as gamification, auto-assignment of training based on required employee skills, and a catalog of skills and roles.
+Docebo offers an AI-powered LMS, gamification, auto-assignment of training based on required employee skills and a catalog of skills and roles.

 2. TalentLMS

 TalentLMS' implementation process is relatively quick, and the process for creating new courses is easy.
-The software includes a library of prebuilt courses as well, which speeds up the transition from signed contract to employees using the system.
+The software includes a library of prebuilt courses and an AI tool that can help users develop new courses, which could speed up the transition from signed contract to employees using the system.

-TalentLMS also supports common course file types, such as Sharable Content Object Reference Model (SCORM), as well as more than 40 languages, so companies with a global workforce can configure the system to support each user's time zone and language.
-The LMS also supports conference calls right in the system, with options for integration with third-party video conference systems.
+TalentLMS supports common course file types, such as Sharable Content Object Reference Model (SCORM), and supports more than 40 languages, so companies with a global workforce can configure the system to support each user's time zone and language.
+The LMS supports conference calls right in the system, with options for integration with third-party video conference systems.

 3. LearnUpon

-LearnUpon works with several partners to simplify integration with third parties, including the LXP vendor Degreed.
+LearnUpon works with several partners to simplify integration with third parties, including LXP vendor Degreed.

 4. Moodle